 once owned the country's largest social dance studio.

-the places we visit on our cruise trips.
-I
+about the places we visit on our cruise trips.
+(Rick

 synopsis of the story of D-Day after we visited the

 do was write a brief version of what happened that

 terrible day at Omaha Beach.
 However, once I started